Mr-Thapa/Acne-Classification-using-CNN-models/README.md

 is to understand how model architecture, regularization, and transfer learning affect classification performance.

+The final model is exposed through a FastAPI inference API and packaged as a Docker container for reproducible deployment.

 | Note: This project is intended as an ML engineering/learning project and is not a medical diagnostic tool.
 ## Project Overview